MassTransit/Automatonymous/docs/use/states.md

 }
 ```

 This would declare `AwaitingCreditApproval` as a substate of `Submitted`.
-If the state machine transitions to the `AwaitingCreditApproval` state, it is will within the `Submitted` state and events observed in either state would be raised.
+If the state machine transitions to the `AwaitingCreditApproval` state, it is well within the `Submitted` state and events observed in either state would be raised.